badeend/WASI-Networking/standard/network/Draft.md

 ## Security
 <a name="security"></a>

-Wasm modules can not open sockets by themselves without somehow having acquired the ability to do so (IpAddressResolver, UdpCapableNetwork, TcpCapableNetwork).
+Wasm modules can not open sockets by themselves without somehow having acquired the ability to do so (UdpCapableNetwork, TcpCapableNetwork).
 This allows some interesting workflows:
 - Passing a prebound listening socket to the wasm module, letting the module only accept and handle new connections.
 Leaving the socket setup to the implementation.
 - Passing an already connected socket to the wasm module, letting the module only handle that specific connection.
 This can be useful in scenarios where the implementation wants to spin up a wasm module per request.